kubestash/docs/docs/guides/volume-populator/deployment/index.md

 At this moment we have one `Snapshot`.
 Run the following command to check the respective `Snapshot` which represents the state of a backup run to a particular `Repository`.

+Verify created `Snapshot` object by the following command,

 ```bash
 $ kubectl get snapshots -n demo -l=kubestash.com/repo-name=gcs-repository
 NAME                                                          REPOSITORY      SESSION        SNAPSHOT-TIME          DELETION-POLICY   PHASE       AGE